Fenton backs Dublin to come back stronger

 Dublin's 2021 Championship run was disrupted by the exit of legendary keeper Stephen Cluxton who stepped away from the panel in July.

-The 39-year-old has lift Sam Maguire eight times, seven as captain, in a career that redefined the role of the keeper within Gaelic football.
+The 39-year-old has lifted Sam Maguire eight times, seven as captain, in a career that redefined the role of the keeper within Gaelic football.

 At the time, Dublin manager Dessie Farrell stressed that Cluxton had not signalled a desire to permanently retire and that his return was unclear.